 Encouraging and supporting students' efforts to develop themselves holistically, with an appropriate focus on their intellectual, social, physical, and emotional development.
 This objective is consistent with the Wellness focus emphasized throughout the MSMS community.

 Assisting students to utilize their abilities effectively, both inside and outside the classroom.
-Beginning in August and continuing throughout the year, programs such as MSMS 101 are provided to assist students in developing their skills in time management, preparing for and taking tests, reading effectively, and taking notes.
+Beginning in August and continuing throughout the year, programs such as Wellness are provided to assist students in developing their skills in time management, preparing for and taking tests, reading effectively, and taking notes.
 Follow-up discussions are held individually which focus on specific concerns as indicated by the student's progress, as well as input from the teacher and parent.
 Counselors also discuss strategies for good communication, interpersonal skills, goal-setting, decision-making, and planning.

 Assisting students to develop and continuously evaluate an appropriate educational plan that addresses individual strengths and interests and progresses toward long-range educational and career goals.
 This process begins as soon as students have accepted the invitation to attend MSMS.
 Counselors provide information in group meetings and work with students individually to develop an educational plan that is appropriate to the student's current level of progress.
 Each student's educational plan is intellectually challenging, meets graduation requirements, and provides the academic background necessary for college.
 Activities that students may use to explore career opportunities include seminars, MSMS alumni panel discussions, and extensive interaction with college professors who serve as role models for their professions.